♫ Listening to: Letting Go by Wild Nothing ♫

 Coat 2 8" round cake pans using a paper towel with safflower oil on it.

-Whisk 4 peeled bananas in a stand mixer or electric mixer on high until creamy.
+Whisk 4 peeled bananas using a stand mixer or a handheld electric mixer on high until creamy.

 Add 1 ½ cups sugar to the bananas while still whisking on high.